 Bonaventure will do their best to promote accessibility and remove barriers that may limit you from living your full potential.
-If you have limited or challenging mobility, and/or need accessibility tools that support equal access and full participation in community or the Bonaventure program we will make an effort to remove these barriers.
+If you have limited or challenging mobility, Bonaventure will try their best to remove these physical barriers.

 If you have sensory challenges, lets us know so we can reduce noise levels, lighting or offer comfy furniture that makes you more restful.